aaronparker/aaronparker.github.io/_posts/2012-12-01-sequencing-apple-itunes-11-with-app-v-5.md

 ## iTunes 10 with App-V 4.6

 Previously delivering [iTunes 10 with App-V 4.6]({{site.baseurl}}/virtualisation/sequencing-apple-itunes-10/), resulted in some loss of functionality and some minor annoyances with benign error messages.
-A lack of the Jumpt List under Windows 7 changed the user experience.
+A lack of the Jump List under Windows 7 changed the user experience.
 App-V 5 now fixes this.

 ## iTunes Components